Forgotten Skills: Sea- May 3rd

 Whidbey Island, WA

-The second workshop to four-part skills series intended to bring us closer to a slower life by looking back to the past.
+Forgotten Skills, taking place on the beautiful Whidbey Island, is a full day workshop intended to bring us closer to a slower life by looking back to the past.

 Whidbey Island, WA

-The second workshop to four-part skills series intended to bring us closer to a slower life by looking back to the past.
+Forgotten Skills, taking place on the beautiful Whidbey Island, is a full day workshop intended to bring us closer to a slower life by looking back to the past.

-The afternoon turns to seafood preservation.
+The afternoon will turn to seafood preservation.
 Guests learn the fundamentals of curing salmon, preparing brines, and setting up a smoker in a way that’s replicable at home.
-You’ll also practice identifying, cleaning, and preparing oysters for service, assembling an oyster bar with an emphasis on proper handling, storage, and accompaniments.
+You’ll also practice identifying, cleaning, and preparing oysters for service, with an emphasis on proper handling, storage, and accompaniments.